‘Very harmful’ lack of data blunts US response to outbreaks - The Boston Globe

 The pandemic has laid bare the consequences of neglect.
 Countries with national health systems like Israel and, to a lesser extent, Britain were able to get solid, timely answers to questions such as who is being hospitalized with COVID and how well vaccines are working.
 American health officials, in contrast, have been forced to make do with extrapolations and educated guesses based on a mishmash of data.

-Facing the wildfire-like spread of the highly contagious Omicron variant last December, for example, federal officials urgently needed to know whether Omicron was more deadly than the Delta variant that had preceded it and whether hospitals would soon be flooded with patients.
-But they could not get the answer from testing, hospitalization, or death data, said Dr. Rochelle P. Walensky, the CDC director, because it failed to sufficiently distinguish cases by variant.
+Facing the wildfirelike spread of the highly contagious omicron variant last December, for example, federal officials urgently needed to know whether omicron was more deadly than the delta variant that had preceded it and whether hospitals would soon be flooded with patients.
+But they could not get the answer from testing, hospitalization or death data, Walensky said, because it failed to sufficiently distinguish cases by variant.

+Instead, the CDC asked Kaiser Permanente of Southern California, a large private health system, to analyze its COVID patients.
+A preliminary study of nearly 70,000 infections from December showed patients hospitalized with omicron were less likely to be hospitalized, need intensive care or die than those infected with delta.

+But that was only a snapshot, and the agency only got it by going hat in hand to a private system.
+“Why is that the path?”
+Walensky asked.

 Advertisement